 Even though your site is ready and loaded within the same speed, speed tests will calculate a total load time, including the time required for Photolock and other apps to load in the background.
-The result will show a longer total load time (by miliseconds).
-More apps you install, the total load time will appear to increase.
+The result will show a longer total load time (by milliseconds).
+The more apps you install, the more the total load time will appear to increase.
 This does not mean your website works slower.
 Photolock is also an extremely lightweight application.
-Photolock effect's on total load time will be only be couple miliseconds.
+Photolock's effect on total load time will only be couple milliseconds.

-However, in rare cases, if you install too many apps to your website that are large in size, unlike Photolock, the total load time may start to affect the user experience negatively and even may be blocking some elements or conflicting with other apps on your site.
-Or the core of your website may already be working slower than it should.
+However, in rare cases, if you install too many apps to your website that are large in size (unlike Photolock) the total load time may start to affect the user experience negatively and may even block some elements or conflict with other apps on your site.
+The core of your website may also already be working slower than it should.

 If you feel that the case, we recommend hiring an Expert company like us, Pasilobus, to optimize your site for speed.